 In addition, arbitration agreements in respect of claims valued at below £5,000 are automatically deemed unfair under the 1999 Regulations and 2015 Act.
 However, this would not on the face of it disqualify a large number of claims for rent arrears, or counterclaims for significant disrepair.

-2. Failure to comply with the lease.
 If a lease contains an arbitration agreement expressed in mandatory terms, then subject to the point on restrictions above, there should be no question: the parties are required arbitrate.
 If a party litigates in breach of such an arbitration clause, that is a breach of contract (or breach of covenant).
-Court proceedings would be stayed… that is, if the defendant/respondent sought to uphold the arbitration agreement.
+Court proceedings would be stayed…that is, if the defendant/respondent sought to uphold the arbitration agreement.

 It may be that, due to unfamiliarity, no-one notices the arbitration agreement, or a defendant is happy to ignore and waive the breach.